dlim04/fundamentals-of-programming-for-engineers-labs/class-5/exercise-1.md

     public static void main(String[] args) {
         double length = 5.0;
-        System.out.println(squareCircumference(length));
+        System.out.println(squarePerimeter(length));
         System.out.println(squareArea(length));
     }
 }
 ```
-4. Complete the code so that the program prints out the cirumference and area of a square with length `5`
+4. Complete the code so that the program prints out the perimeter and area of a square with length `5`
-5. Complete the documentation (include the relevant formulas in your funciton description)
+5. Complete the documentation (include the relevant formulas in your function description)

 ## Part 2 - Triangle
-Modify the previous code to add functions that calculate the circumference and area of a triangle.
-Print out the circumference and area of a triangle with base `3` and height `4`.
+Modify the previous code to add functions that calculate the perimeter and area of a triangle.
+Print out the perimeter and area of a triangle with base `3` and height `4`.

 ## Part 3 - Circle
-Modify the previous code to add functions that calculate the circumference and area of a circle.
-Print out the circumference and area of a circle radius `6.4`.
+Modify the previous code to add functions that calculate the perimeter and area of a circle.
+Print out the perimeter and area of a circle radius `6.4`.